nfbyfm/FeedBee/README.md

 ![Screenshot ReedRead](https://raw.githubusercontent.com/nfbyfm/FeedRead/master/doc/MainApp.jpg)

 This program lets you create various groups of feeds for web-comics, tumblr-pages, youtube-channels (without a google-account), rss-feeds in general and mangarock-pages per default.
-In the future this software should also be able to give the user the possibilty to get a pseudo-feed from webpages that don't have any direct rss-functionalities.
+In the future, this software should also be able to give the user the possibilty to generate feeds from webpages, that don't have any direct rss-functionalities.

 ## used icon(s)